-If you take your HIV medications every day and your HIV viral load always is "undetectable" (so low that it is not detected on lab tests), the chances of infecting your partner are very, very low.
-But a "very, very low" risk is not the same as zero risk, so we usually recommend that you as a couple take additional steps to prevent the HIV-negative partner from becoming infected.
-Preventative methods could include using condoms, avoiding riskier forms of sex, and/or PrEP.
+If you take your HIV medications every day and your HIV viral load always is "undetectable" (so low that it is not detected on lab tests), the chances of infecting your partner are very, very low, so low that experts say there is "effectively no risk" of sexual transmission to a partner.
+But, if you sometimes forget to take your HIV medicines, or your HIV viral load sometimes is not undetectable, we recommend that you as a couple take additional steps to prevent the HIV-negative partner from becoming infected.
+And your partner may want to use his/her own prevention method, regardless of your HIV viral load.
+Preventative methods could include using PrEP, using condoms, and/or avoiding riskier forms of sex.

 PrEP refers to a medicine (Truvada®) that is taken by HIV-negative people to reduce their risk of becoming infected.
 PrEP is highly effective if it is taken correctly and consistently, every day.
 The U.S. Centers for Disease Control and Prevention (CDC) recommends that we consider PrEP for anyone who has a sex partner or injection-drug-using partner who is HIV positive.
 So, this would apply to your partner.
 We do not yet have scientific data to tell us whether PrEP will add extra protection if the positive partner's HIV viral load is continuously "undetectable" on HIV meds, but we should know more in the next few years.
 Certainly, if your partner has other partners (that is, if you do not have a monogamous relationship), PrEP will decrease his/her risk of getting HIV from those other partners.
 Your partner should speak with his/her health care provider about PrEP and get expert advice on whether PrEP would be a good HIV prevention method for him/her.